jsdealy/latin/miscellae/guideToLatinConversation.md

 Will you not let me
 alone?

-Will you soon have fin-
+Will you soon have finished?
-ished?

 He finds a great deal of
 fault with it.